Article

 Integration into Workday reports or financial planning modules

-6. Learn about the service and support model
+6. Find a service and support model backed by country-specific experts

 Even the best payroll technology needs strong human support behind it.
 The right partner should offer expert help when and where you need it, whether that’s resolving an urgent payroll issue, navigating a new country’s regulations, or guiding you through integration.